hauraki/rides/README.md

 set -a; source .env; set +a
 ```

 The last step needs to be repeated whenever you open a new shell.
 This is a bit error-prone and easy to forget.
-If you are on ZSH and Oh My Zsh I recommend the [dotenv plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/dotenv) or something similar to load the .env files automatically.
+If you are on ZSH and Oh My Zsh I recommend the [dotenv plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/dotenv) or something similar to load the `.env` file automatically.

-Also, I'd like to give another recommendation here for the [Bootstrapping Microservices](https://www.manning.com/books/bootstrapping-microservices-with-docker-kubernetes-and-terraform) book by Ashley Davis.
-I relied heavily on it to get my Azure Kubernetes and Continuous Deployment setup with Github Actions going, so if you are interested in these topics, make sure to check it out!
 ### Docker Compose
 With this first local deployment, I wanted to make it really easy for other developers to get started, on their own machines.
 It spins up all the necessary services automatically with a single command.